mrdanshih/bumpkin-interpreter/README.md

   </tr>
   <tr>
     <td>GOSUB <i>line</i></td>
-    <td>Temporarily jumps to the given <i>line</i> (which will be specified as either a line number or a label).
+    <td>Temporarily jumps to the given <i>line</i> (which will be specified as either a line number or a label), entering the subroutine at the line.
 A RETURN statement will cause execution to jump back to the line following the GOSUB.</td>
   </tr>
   <tr>
     <td>RETURN</td>